-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 "Currents, tides, water temperature, there are a whole variety of factors and unfortunately this is a tragic overlapping of two different species in a habitat.
 This is a tragic accident where human and shark have come together in the same environment."

-Dr Pirotta stressed that "sharks are not out to get humans" and that they play an "important ecological role".
+Pirotta stressed that "sharks are not out to get humans" and that they play an "important ecological role".

-While authorities are now on the hunt for the shark, Dr Pirotta said it would be very difficult to find the animal responsible – or to answer the "number one question" of whether there may another attack.
+While authorities are now on the hunt for the shark, Pirotta said it would be very difficult to find the animal responsible – or to answer the "number one question" of whether there may another attack.

 "Shark attacks are incredibly unpredictable and very rare – you could almost say it's a freak accident," she said.

 "Even in the marine world there wouldn't be a scientist who is not taken aback by this.
 Really it's very sobering.
 My condolences to the family and friends of this person.
 DPI will be working closely with authorities on a plan to minimise the risk to beachgoers.
-(One) option is to place SMART drum lines."
+[One] option is to place SMART drum lines."

-Randwick Mayor Dylan Parker said the community was in shock.
 "To lose someone to a shark attack like this is chilling.
 We are all in shock," he said.

 "Our entire community's hearts go out to the family of the victim."

 Police will liaise with the Department of Primary Industries (DPI) to investigate the circumstances surrounding the death of the swimmer.